-We observed significant variation in the %N content by mass for herbivores among host plants (Fig. 5, GLM, P < 0.001, χ2 = 38.4, d.f. = 9).
-A Dunnett’s test showed significantly higher %N content by mass on Honeysuckle compared to native plants (Fig 6A, P < 0.001, Table S3), and %N content was higher on honeysuckle than any other plant (Fig 5).
-Other invasive plants were not significantly different to the native group (vs Autumn Olive: P = 0.19, vs Barberry: P = 0.99, vs Burning Bush: P = 0.88, Figure 6, Table S3).
-Spider %N content varied significantly among plants overall (Fig. 7, GLM, P < 0.001, χ2 = 59.61, d.f. = 9), with lower values on barberry than native plants (Fig 8B, P < 0.001, Table S4).
-Spider %N content was dramatically lower on Japanese barberry than any other plant species (Fig 8B), while other invasive plants were not significantly different to the native group (vs Autumn Olive: P = 0.08, vs Burning Bush: P = 0.96, vs Honeysuckle: P = 0.98, Figure 8, Table S4).
+We observed significant variation in the %N content by mass for herbivores among host plants (Fig. S7, GLM, P < 0.001, χ2 = 38.4, d.f. = 9).
+A Dunnett’s test showed significantly higher %N content by mass on honeysuckle compared to native plants (Fig 3A, P < 0.001, Table S3), and %N content was higher on honeysuckle than any other plant (Fig S7).
+Other invasive plants were not significantly different to the native group (vs Autumn Olive: P = 0.19, vs Barberry: P = 0.99, vs Burning Bush: P = 0.88, Figure 3, Table S3).
+Spider %N content varied significantly among plants overall (Fig. S8, GLM, P < 0.001, χ2 = 59.61, d.f. = 9), with lower values on Japanese barberry than native plants (Fig 4B, P < 0.001, Table S4).
+Spider %N content was dramatically lower on Japanese barberry than any other plant species (Fig S8), while other invasive plants were not significantly different to the native group (vs Autumn Olive: P = 0.08, vs Burning Bush: P = 0.96, vs Honeysuckle: P = 0.98, Figure 4, Table S4).

 Discussion:

 The prevailing paradigm in habitat management and restoration assumes that all invasive plants are of little value or harmful to native wildlife.
 However, this broad-brush approach is based on region-specific case studies in which a single invasive plant is compared to a high-quality native plant, underemphasizing any contributions an invasive plant may make to biodiversity (Schlaepfer 2018).
 Recent perspective surveys of conservation biologists and practitioners reveal conflicting opinions about impacts as being the criteria for ‘invasiveness’ rather than spread alone (Shakleton et al. 2020).
-Our study found the negative impacts of invasive plants varies based on species identity.
-Furthermore, the comparisons to surrounding plants should be demonstrated, not assumed, before extensive removal efforts are made─ an approach proposed as early as Westman (1990).
+Here, we found multiple lines of evidence to suggest common invasive plants in our study system are comparable to the dominant native plants in their value as foraging resources for insectivorous birds.
+Arthropod biomass and protein content, and bird foraging intensity were broadly similar between native and non-native plants that are major components of northeastern U.S. forests.
+Our results suggest that it should first be demonstrated, not assumed, that a given non-native, invasive plant is of inferior quality to surrounding native plants before extensive removal efforts are made─ an approach proposed as early as Westman (1990).
 Given the tremendous drive for invasive plant removal in our region, we were surprised to see some invasive plants supporting comparable abundances and protein-rich arthropod prey for songbirds.
 Moreover, songbirds appear to be foraging on these invasive plants with similar intensity, with significant bird predation effects found on both invasive and native plants.
 While our study does not suggest invasive plants have no negative ecological consequences, it highlights that some invasive plants should be prioritized over others depending on the habitat in question.

 Few studies have evaluated the simultaneous value of arthropod prey in terms of both quantity and quality at a plant community level.
 The results of our holistic approach revealed not all invasive plants are equally disruptive to trophic interactions between forest plants, arthropods, and insectivorous birds.
 To this point, our study showed surprisingly more arthropod prey on honeysuckle (Lonicera) compared to natives, failing to support the ‘low food quantity hypothesis’.
 Furthermore, support for the ‘low food quality hypothesis’ was mixed, with extremely variable arthropod protein content across invasive and native plants.
-We anticipated that herbivorous insects would be significantly lower in protein content on invasive plants but found no evidence for this assertion.
-However, on Japanese barberry, the protein content of spiders was significantly lower.
+We anticipated that herbivorous insects would be significantly lower in protein content on invasive plants, but found no evidence for this assertion.
 Investigation of host plant-specific patterns suggest that the variance in food quality on invasive plants encompasses the range of quality of food found on native plants in the same habitat.